chepo92/Raspberry-Pi-Camera-App/README.md

 ## Installation

 Download the zip file and extract to a directory of your choosing.

-You may have to install ImageTk sudo apt-get install python-imaging sudo apt-get install python-imaging-tk
+You also may have to install some packages ImageTk:

+sudo apt-get install python-imaging

+sudo apt-get install python-imaging-tk

 ## Usage